Reading Time: 16 minutes

 With a powerful engine and a tow package, a SUV can do more than a pickup truck and is often a more comfortable drive, so why even consider buying a truck or pickup?

-Trucks can carry more stuff than any other form of transportation.
-Moreover, cargo is carried separately from the passengers, which is useful if you regularly haul building materials, dirt, plants, or anything that requires you to hose out the truck bed.
+Trucks carry more stuff than any other form of transportation.
+Importantly, cargo gets carried separately from the passengers.
+This is useful if you regularly haul building materials, dirt, plants, or anything that requires you to hose out the truck bed.

 A normal passenger sedan or SUV might be the way to go if you do not haul stuff around every day, whether for business or just as a daily routine.
 Many SUVs are even built on ladder frames similar to pickups, making them capable of handling rough weather and off-road driving.

-Moreover, they are cheaper to run and offer better fuel economy while the suspensions are tuned to offer more comfort to passengers… They’re also often safer.
-A total of 21 SUVs and no trucks received the Insurance Institute for Highway Safety’s coveted Top Safety Pick Plus award this year.
+A total of 21 SUVs and no trucks received the Insurance Institute for Highway Safety’s coveted Top Safety Pick Plus award in 2021.

 Anyone can recognize a pickup truck, right?
 Usually, their rear ends with a cargo bed and separate passenger cabin is a dead giveaway.
 But can you tell the difference between a mid-size or a full-size truck, or what is heavy duty and what is not?
 Each of these variations also has its own compromises, many of which you might not notice until you’re already familiar with their unique attributes.